Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Hire our lawyers with a demonstrated track record of winning big settlements for clients in complicated multi-district litigation.
 You’ll have peace of mind that your lawsuit is being handled by professionals who will make sure all legal and medical facts are established under prevailing laws.

 Even if Stryker enters into settlement conferences before individual trials occur, it may take considerable time for plaintiffs to receive a payout, likely a couple of years at the very least.
-Those who take their case to trial may have to wait for even longer as factors such as discovery, filings, and negotiations can affect the timeline.
+Those who take their case to trial may have to wait for even longer, as factors such as discovery, filings, and negotiations can affect the timeline.

 The last thing you need to worry about after being injured by a defective Exactech product is how you’ll pay for a lawyer to get the compensation you deserve.
-Fighting such a big company isn’t going to be cheap and you need all the legal assistance you can get.
-Our mission is to provide access to justice for all those who’ve been affected by these defective hip implants.
+Fighting such a big company isn’t going to be cheap, and you need all the legal assistance you can get.
+Our mission is to provide access to justice for all those who’ve been affected by these defective implants.

 Our law firm is taking Exactech recall cases on a contingency fee basis.
 This means you don’t have any out-of-pocket costs when hiring a personal injury attorney to file your lawsuit.
 You’ll continue to benefit from our professional legal representation throughout the entire process without needing to pay us anything.